leotaku/flycheck-hunspell/README.md

 In particular it (ab)uses its "-u1" flag which provides a ispell-like (though not 100% compatible) communication format that can be parsed.

-The package currently defines checkers for TeX, dynamic languages (using the ispell-dictionary).
+The package currently defines checkers for TeX, nroff/troff/groff, HTML, XML and plain text files with dynamic languages (based on the ispell-local-dictionary).
+There is also a static de<sub>AT</sub> TeX checker for debugging purposes.
 This is done because the author of this package pefers it for their workflow.

-<a id="org84b8542"></a>
+<a id="orge238509"></a>

 ## Installation